-Pediatric Acute Leukemia (PedAL) Screening Trial – Developing New Therapies for Relapsed Leukemias
+Pediatric Acute Leukemia (PedAL) Screening Trial

 This clinical trial aims to use clinical and biological characteristics of acute leukemias to screen patient eligibility for available pediatric leukemia sub-trials.
-Testing bone marrow and blood from patients with leukemia that has come back after treatment or is difficult to treat may provide information about the patient’s leukemia that is important when deciding how best to treat it, and it may help doctors find better ways to diagnose and treat leukemias in children, adolescents and young adults.
+Testing bone marrow and blood from patients with leukemia that has come back after treatment or is difficult to treat may provide information about the patient’s leukemia that is important when deciding how best to treat it, and it may help doctors find better ways to diagnose and treat leukemias in children, adolescents, and young adults.

 COG # APAL2020SC